onnlucky/hotel/readme.txt

 # TODO

-fix goto in the same way we did return ... add break in same way as return, but return outer most lexical block ...? fix continuations the _res values could be multiple, add code to unpack it? or add second param for full list? fixup last bits on new value-return work and make all testcases pass again ...
+add continuations (same as goto) change return into same as goto add break in same way as return, but return outer most lexical block ...? the _res values could be multiple, add code to unpack it? or add second param for full list? port evio and such into new style value/frame

-make all "callables" tlClass based, and add a klass->call method to dispatch change tlPause to tlSync? tlTaskSync ... ?
+rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else

-tlArgsAt -> tlArgsGet ... like a list tlListGet rework all types as the tlClass things ... stop using anything else remove old task_alloc and such rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key) we do the "get field and dispatch" a lot in a lot of places ... dry it up
+tlArgsAt -> tlArgsGet ... like a list tlListGet remove old task_alloc and such rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)
+we do the "get field and dispatch" a lot in a lot of places ... dry it up